 Some examples of infectious etiologies for seemingly psychiatric conditions that seem to be well-documented include the article How the Hookworm Gave The South a Bad Name, or hepatitis C inducing depression, or malaria, or a recent example: cytomegalovirus antibodies and bipolar. (https://www.quora.com/share/A-bipolar-disorder-patient-becoming-asymptomatic-after-adjunctive-anti-filiarasis-treatment-a-case-report-1).
 Hippocampal lesions found in epilepsy and schizophrenia seem almost suggestive of it (via Brainstorm, O'Sullivan, Ch.
 Adrienne).

-From a current literature/technology standpoint it seems to me that potentially microbes could be a common and neglected cause of mental and chronic illness, analogous to the percent of cancers we now know are caused by viruses trend in the Microbeminded article.
+From a current literature/technology standpoint it seems to me that potentially microbes could be a very common, neglected, and tractable cause of mental and chronic illness, analogous to the percent of cancers we now know are caused by viruses trend in the Microbeminded article.

 Thanks very much for spending your time to read these thoughts and all your dedication and hard work.
 A great community we have.